 On January 31, 2006 the Corporation received a subpoena requesting the production of documents and information relative to the SEC's investigation of "Certain GIC Brokers."
-The Corporation responded to this request on a timely basis and has not received any further notices or communications from the SEC regarding this matter.
+The Corporation responded to this request on a timely basis.
+On April 17, 2008, the Corporation received a subpoena from the US Department of Justice for the production of documents.
+The Corporation responded to this request on a timely basis and has not received any further notices or communications from the Department of Justice regarding this matter.